ravelox/tvdb/README.md

 ```
 By default the helper script builds an x86_64 image locally (loaded into your Docker daemon).
 Pass `--push` to publish the multi-architecture image set.

+Each run increments a local `.docker-build-number` counter and tags the image with the semantic package version (for example `1.1.0`) plus a unique build suffix such as `1.1.0-build.7`.
+Set the optional `APP_VERSION`/`BUILD_NUMBER` build arguments (or the matching environment variables consumed by `docker-compose.yaml`) if you need to override either value manually.

 ### Helm deployment
 Render the manifests without installing:
 ```bash